slimGPT/Samy-4.0/AVATAR_INTEGRATION.md

 ---

 **Your avatar integration is ready!
-Choose your engine and start bringing Candy to life in 3D. 🎨🤖**
+Choose your engine and start bringing SamyBear to life in 3D. 🎨🤖**